 Archiving a template

-Authors can also choose to archive a template, which will remove it from the sidebar.
-To do so, click on the 3-dot menu next to the card template entry in the sidebar.
+Authors can also choose to archive a template, which will remove it from the builder toolbar.
+To do so, click on the archive icon when hovering over any of your templates in the cards section.

 Archived templates that are already in use in flows will continue to work, but will not be able to get any more updates.